OWASP/Docker-Security/D02 - Patch Management Strategy.md

 Keep in mind that some patches require a restart of their service, a new deployment (container image) or even a reboot (host) to become effective.
 If this won't be done, your patching otherwise could be as effective as just not to patch.
 Technical details when to restart a service, a host or initiate a new deployment need to be defined in the the patch plan too.

-It helps a lot if you have planned for redundancy, so that e.g. a new deployment of a container or a reboot of a host won't affect your service.
+It helps a lot if you have planned for redundancy, so that e.g. a new deployment of a container or a reboot of a host won't affect your services.

 ## How can I find out?